cloudmesh-community/fa18-523-57/paper/paper.md

 ### Define a Neural Network

-In this example we would learn how to create and initialize a neural net model with two layers and how to apply an optimizer function on this neural network.
+In this example, we would learn how to create and initialize a neural net model with two layers and how to apply an optimizer function on this neural network.
 This example is copied from [@fa18-523-57-PyTorch-Code].